 No matter what type of ring you’re interested in buying, there’s a critical piece you need to consider in addition to the diamond: the setting that holds it in place.

-While there are a variety of ways to hold your chosen diamond to the ring band, the two tried-and-true options that dominate the industry are prong and bezel settings.
+While there are a variety of ways to hold your chosen diamond to the ring band, the two tried-and-true options are prong and bezel settings.

 What is a Prong Setting?